-Introduction
+2627 Introduction

-Over the last two decades, systematic biology has made significant advances, managing to work with vast volumes of data and constructing robust phylogenies to elucidate species' relationships and evolutionary histories.
-Nevertheless, using different methods and datasets (i.e., genetic markers and sampling schemes) often results in conflicting tree topologies.
-These discrepancies may stem from errors in model specifications, data processing, or evolutionary processes such as incomplete lineage sorting (ILS) and hybridization (Galtier and Daubin, 2008).
-Coalescent-based methods are commonly employed to overcome conflicts in trees caused by ILS.
-However, these methods are unreliable in situations involving gene flow among lineages (Solís-Lemus et al. 2016).
-Thus, several methods that consider introgression have emerged, each carrying its advantages and disadvantages (Hibbins and Hahn, 2022).
-Despite these advances, distinguishing between these two natural phenomena remains a complex task.
-While high-quality genomic data and the combined use of methods relying on distinct premises are progressively improving our ability to do so (Morales-Briones et al. 2021), the power of detecting such events depends on the extent of ILS and gene flow (Kong and Kubatko, 2021).
+28 Over the last two decades, systematic biology has experienced significant advances, managing to

+29 work with vast volumes of data and constructing robust phylogenies to elucidate species'

+30 relationships and evolutionary histories.
+Nevertheless, using different methods and datasets (i.e., processes such as incomplete lineage sorting (ILS) and hybridization (Galtier and Daubin, 2008).
+Coalescent-based methods are commonly employed to mitigate conflicts in trees caused by ILS, such as anomaly zones, where the topology of 'anomalous gene trees' with short branch lengths differs from the species tree topology (Degnan and Rosenberg, 2006).
+However, these methods are unreliable in situations involving gene flow among lineages (Solís-Lemus et al., 2016).

+31 genetic markers and sampling schemes) often results in conflicting tree topologies.
+These

+32 discrepancies may stem from errors in model specifications, data processing, or evolutionary

+38 Despite the advances in phylogenomic methods that account for ILS and gene flow (Hibbins and

+Hahn, 2022), detecting and distinguishing between such events remains a complex task that

+40 heavily depends on the extent to which they occur (Kong and Kubatko, 2021).

-The mounting evidence of hybridization's role in plant diversification has led botanists to recognize that evolution likely follows a web-like pattern, rather than a strictly bifurcating one (Stull et al. 2023).
-However, the potential outcomes of such events are highly variable (Abbott et al. 2016; Soltis and Soltis, 2009).
-Hybridization can facilitate speciation through novel trait combinations or polyploidization (Abbott et al. 2013), lead to extinction through genetic swamping (Todesco et al. 2016), or introgress adaptive alleles (Suarez-Gonzalez et al. 2018).
-Regardless of the outcomes, hybridization is as a frequent evolutionary phenomenon at both shallow (Nevado et al. 2018) and deep timescales (Rothfels et al. 2015) with extensive impacts on plant diversification and evolution (Goulet et al. 2017; Whitney et al. 2010).
+41 Botanists already recognize that plant evolution likely follows a web-like pattern due to

+42 the numerous examples of plant hybridization (Stull et al., 2023).
+However, the potential

+43 outcomes of such events are highly variable (Abbott et al., 2016; Soltis and Soltis, 2009).

+Hybridization can facilitate speciation through novel trait combinations or polyploidization (Abbott et al., 2013), lead to extinction through genetic swamping (Todesco et al., 2016), or

-To have detectable effects on the evolutionary history of lineages, hybridization does not necessarily need to be stable and recurring over time.
-One admixture event is sufficient to introduce new variations into the genomes of other species or even kickstart new evolutionary lineages (Anderson, 1948; Porretta and Canestrelli, 2023).
-Ongoing hybrid zones are a great resource for studying introgressive hybridization, adaptation, and morphological changes in the present (Harrison and Larson, 2016).
-However, detecting ancient hybridization events, which might have played a role in the adaptation and establishment of older lineages, poses a greater difficulty (Stull et al. 2023).
-This challenge arises because it requires more sophisticated data and methods, especially due to our inability to rely on intermediate morphological phenotypes and the erosion of the genetic signatures over time (Taylor and Larson, 2019).
+46 introgress adaptive alleles (Suarez-Gonzalez et al., 2018).
+Regardless of the outcomes,

+47 hybridization is a frequent evolutionary phenomenon at both shallow (Nevado et al., 2018) and

+48 deep timescales (Rothfels et al., 2015) with extensive impacts on plant diversification and

+49 evolution (Goulet et al., 2017; Whitney et al., 2010).